An MBA – Because…

 In a perfect test, if you remove MBA from the broad vision, it should seriously impact your final aim.
 Ceteris Paribus, the harder it is to go to the destination without the MBA, the more sound your reason for doing it.

-Overall, you want a job, a career, want to be an entrepreneur – the interviewers knows it, you know it, even your neighbors’ puppy knows it.
+Overall, you want a job, a career, want to be an entrepreneur – the interviewers know it, you know it, even your neighbors’ puppy knows it.
 Yet, few make an effort to think and relate beyond that obvious goal.

 If you portray yourself as someone who seeks an MBA only as a destination, you may end up portraying a shallow personality to the panel in question.
 Hopefully, the above exercise will help you tide over this question.